Bruce Kersis

 CVHS Links

-[Editorial note: I asked Bruce about Viet Nam.]
+[Editorial note: In 2000 I asked Bruce about Viet Nam.]

 In the Army I was involved with Communications and Engineering (heavy equipment).
 When I arrived in Viet Nam I volunteered to go to the field.
 I was assigned to the 11th Armored Calvary.
 This unit consisted of ACAV's (armored personnel carriers), tanks, helicopters, and artillery (track type).
 I was a TC (track commander) on a 113 ACAV we named "Hell's Half Acre."
 On our missions we went into the jungle to assist other units of the 11th, responded to calls for assistance by other units, and ran convoy protection when required.